Bernard Gannon - Obituary

 Ted graduated from Hope High School in Providence where he excelled in baseball and wrestling.
 He Honorably served in the US Navy aboard the USS Vesole DDR 878.
 He was a graduate of Salve Regina University, earning a Bachelor's Degree in Criminal Justice.
 He proudly served as a Providence Police Officer from 1958 – 1995, retiring as Chief, later serving as the Chief of the Burrillville Police Department from 1996 - 2012.
 He was a graduate of the FBI NA, 107th session, a lifelong member of the BPOE, and a member of the East Greenwich Veterans Fireman's Association.

 Chief Gannon's funeral will begin on Friday at 8:15 from the Russell J. Boyle & Son Funeral Home, 142 Centerville Road (Rt.
 117) Warwick.
-Mass of Christian Burial at 10:00 am in Saint Francis de Sales Church, 381 School Street, Providence.
+Mass of Christian Burial at 10:00 am in Saint Francis De Sales Church, 381 School Street, North Kingstown, RI 02852.
 Burial, with military honors will be private.
 Visiting hours will be held on Thursday evening from 3:00 – 7:00 pm.